Eighth Grade

 Chinese 1 - Grade 8

 An introductory course offered to students in the eighth grade.
-Students are introduced to the basics of Chinese (Mandarin), including gaining facility in the four basic tones, learning to read and write elementary characters, and learning basic grammar.
+Students are introduced to the basics of Chinese (Mandarin), including gaining facility in the four basic tones, learning to read and write elementary characters while also learning basic grammar.
 Character etymology and radical use are discussed.
 Vocabulary and grammar patterns are introduced through theme-based lessons.
 Culture is an integral part of the course and is introduced through the use of media, adapted readings and class discussions.
 Emphasis is placed on the acquisition of four skills: listening, speaking, reading and writing.
 The class incorporates the use of audio files and streaming video to develop students’ ability to understand the spoken language.
 Students are introduced to programs to record and assess their spoken Chinese.

 French 1 - Grade 8